felldo/JEmoji/README.md

 ## Why another emoji library?

 There are already plenty of emoji libraries for Java but most of them are either incomplete or not up to date.
-JEmoji has a complete list of all emojis of the unicode consortium.
+JEmoji has a complete list of all emojis from the unicode consortium.
 This list can be generated at any time with executing only 1 task.
 This has a great advantage over other libraries, as they are either not maintained anymore or require a lot of manual work to update their list of emojis.
 In addition, multiple sources are fetched to provide additional information about the emojis.